Lagrangian filtering for wave-mean flow decomposition: Discussion

 We therefore expect the two different methods to have different uses.
 When filtering existing simulation output, or output from a large and complex general circulation model, it may be preferable to use particle tracking offline.
 However, for process studies where wave or mean identification is a primary objective, our method is easily implemented, more flexible, and requires much less storage.

-When finding the Lagrangian mean at multiple times, the expense of our method increases greatly since a set of Lagrangian mean equations needs to be solved for each time $t^*$ where the Lagrangian mean is required (e.g. as in figure \ref{fig:hovmoller}).
+When finding the Lagrangian mean at high temporal resolution, the expense of our method increases greatly since a set of Lagrangian mean equations needs to be solved for each time $t^*$ where the Lagrangian mean is required (e.g. as in figure \ref{fig:hovmoller}).
 Particle tracking methods also suffer from this drawback to some extent.
 If a `slow' Lagrangian mean is the quantity of interest, then a time series of Lagrangian means can be found at a coarse time resolution that only resolves this slow variation.
 The semi-Eulerian wave perturbation can then be found at all times by interpolating this mean to the time of interest and removing it from the instantaneous field.
 However, if one of the Lagrangian wave definitions is needed, then the Lagrangian mean calculation needs to be carried out at a temporal resolution that captures the waves.

-There is however a special case of an exponential weight function, whereby the partial Lagrangian mean found at each time step during the evolution of our Lagrangian mean equations is itself the full exponential mean \citep{minzabhijeetExponentialLagrangianMean2024}.
-This special case allows the exponential mean to be found at each time step with the expense of solving only one set of Lagrangian mean equations.
-The drawback of this method is an inability to perfectly remove the wave signal or filter at a specific frequency, but the significant improvement in computational cost may make this worthwhile in certain cases.
-The derivation and an evaluation of the exponential mean is presented in \citet{minzabhijeetExponentialLagrangianMean2024}.
+There is however a special class of weight functions that are exponential or sum-of-exponentials, in which case the partial Lagrangian mean found at each time step during the evolution of the Lagrangian mean equations is itself the full mean \citep{minzExponentialLagrangianMean2024}.
+This allows the Lagrangian mean to be found at each time step with the expense of solving only one set of Lagrangian mean equations.
+The drawback of this method is an inability to freely choose the weight function (for example, to filter at a specific frequency) but the significant improvement in computational cost may make this worthwhile.
+The derivation and an evaluation of the exponential mean is presented in \citet{minzExponentialLagrangianMean2024}.

 We presented three separate strategies for finding the Lagrangian mean, each of which has its own advantages and disadvantages.
 Strategy 1 is cheapest and is simple to implement (particularly in Distributed Memory Parallelisation), but fails when the mean flow varies significantly over the averaging interval (e.g. figure \ref{fig:strat13_comparison}b).
-Strategy 2 directly finds the Lagrangian mean, but cannot be used for the class of weight functions whose partial integrals (the denominators in equations \eqref{xi21eq}, \eqref{partial_f_evol2}, and \eqref{xi23eq}) vanish for some $t$, including the low-pass filter.
-It is also the slowest method, and has non-trivial boundary conditions in non-periodic domains.
+Strategy 2 directly finds the Lagrangian mean, but cannot easily be used in bounded domains and is the slowest method (see Appendix \ref{app:expense}).